gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 6. IP scanner : Used to search for and detect IP addresses and other information related to devices on the network

+7. Heat Map : Visually **displays data regarding network usage, performance, or activity levels across different segments of the network**.
+Areas of **high activity** might be shown in warmer colors (like red or orange), while areas of **low activity** may be represented in cooler colors (like blue or green).
+This helps network administrators quickly identify congestion, potential bottlenecks, or underutilized resources.

 ## Command Tools

 1. **arp** : Display the current ARP table, showing a list of IP addresses and their corresponding MAC addresses that the device has recently interacted with.